Building Your Individual

 What should I do if my high school grades aren’t that great or I have a blemish on my high school transcript?

 If your high school grades don’t demonstrate your educational potential, you can take advantage of Verto’s Direct Transfer program.
-With the Direct Transfer program, a selection of colleges offer Verto participants the opportunity to use the grades from their experience with Verto as criteria for admission!
+With the Direct Transfer program, a selection of colleges offer Verto participants the opportunity to use the grades from their experience abroad as criteria for admission!*

 In general, if you have a blemish on your transcript, it is important to explain why.
 You can add a supplemental letter that will allow you to explain the one semester that was rough and the circumstances surrounding that time period.
 Try not to make excuses or use disempowering language.
 Rather share what was beyond your control and what you did with the items within your control.
 You can also share how you’ve grown or what you learned from the experience.